Platycerium, Staghorn Fern : cultivation and care

 How to Sow Platycerium Spores?

-More technical and time-consuming, this method is reserved for experienced gardeners or those curious about the full life cycle of ferns.
+More technical and time-consuming, this method is reserved for experienced gardeners or those curious about the complete life cycle of ferns.
 It allows you to obtain many plants from just one.

 When to Sow the Spores?